Tech in cars is trumped by the phones we carry in our pockets, says Ben Walker

 When Ford says that it is working on the assumption that Apple is building a car, and that its next big competitors are likely to be from outside the traditional automotive industry, you know the sector is in for a big shock.

 It can’t come soon enough.
 Cars have long been behind the curve on technology.
 Until quite recently, cars were still being produced that lacked Bluetooth or an auxiliary port, so the only way play music or a podcast was if you had them on CD.
 Not great for a generation that stores all its music on its phones.
+Although many websites are trying their best to showcase the best in technology such as dashcams along with reviews which many people are taking the advantage of, those technologies are still a mile away from being pre-installed into the cars.

 Imagine a car made by Apple or Google.
 You can tell it which of the 30GB of music you have on your phone you want it to play, and it plays it.
 Don’t have the track?
 “Would you like to buy this track for 99p?”
 Go on then Siri, it’s Friday.